Dre Campbell Farm

 3. Cover Compost

 You should also cover up your compost.
-Skunks are scavengers and they’re drawn to the smell of rotting food.
+Skunks are scavengers, so they’re drawn to any available food type.

 If you can’t cover your compost, try to disguise the smell by mixing in citrus peels or coffee grounds.